Rakaneth/spellweaver-7drl/README.md

 bugs, as it took me the whole week to figure out how to get this in.

-Implemented a `DiceRoller` singleton class with access to one of the game's RNGs (two are used, one for generating the map and the other for combat - the idea is to allow for seeded runs without also fixing combat luck).
+Implemented a `DiceRoller` singleton class with access to one of the game's RNGs (two are used, one for generating the map, the other for combat - the idea is to allow for seeded runs without also fixing combat luck).
-This is done to avoid having to pass the whole `GameState` around.
+This is done to avoid having to pass the whole `GameState` around if I need randomness in a part of the engine with no direct access to the `GameState`.

 Saving broke at the last moment after implementing spells, and I don't have time to fix it before the deadline, so I will leave it out of the 7drl